Dances of Universal Peace

 Join us as we celebrate Buddha’s enlightenment (hybrid) followed by a vegetarian potluck (sadly, in-person only).
 Kid friendly.
 All are welcome, no pre-registration required.
 If you are joining on Zoom, use the link on our Practice page.

-With Zen Master Bon Hae (Judy Roitman). $120, contact us if you need the fee reduced or waived.
+With Zen Master Bon Hae (Judy Roitman). $40, contact us if you need the fee reduced or waived.
+If you are sitting in-person, be sure to bring your lunch.
+Registration is now closed.
 Hybrid.
-Registration opens in mid-January and closes February 5 at noon.

 Our retreat are fairly intensive, designed for people with some meditation experience.
 If you are interested but not sure you are ready for a retreat, contact us and we’ll figure it out.